-The mission statement of Kaipupu Point Mainland Island Society is "to enrich the community through the restoration and guardianship of Kaipupu Wildlife Sanctuary where natural ecosystems, native flora and fauna flourish in a predator free environment, that can be appreciated by all".
+Kaipupu Point Mainland Island Society is responsible for managing Kaipupu Wildlife Sanctuary with the vision of "creating a wildlife sanctuary that can be enjoyed by all".
+Our mission statement is "to enrich the community through the restoration and guardianship of Kaipupu Wildlife Sanctuary where natural ecosystems, native flora and fauna flourish in a predator free environment, that can be appreciated by all".
+Additional details about Kaipupu Wildlife Sanctuary including the land owners, predator-proof fence, ongoing plant and animal pest control programmes, community involvement, contribution to Marlborough's economy and educations activities follow our submission.

-Kaipupu Point Mainland Island Society values the input Marlborough District Council, it's Councillors and Staff have had in the development of the Sanctuary.
-We would of course always like to see more investment in the community groups already working hard to protect areas of Marlborough and contribute to the objectives of the Councils own biodiversity goals.
+Kaipupu Point Mainland Island Society is pleased to see that Marlborough District Council is looking to invest more in the environment.
+We would like to see more investment in the community groups already working hard to protect areas of Marlborough and their own achieve biodiversity goals.

-Kaipupu Point Mainland Island Society looks forward to continued long term support from the Marlborough District Council to ensure that following programmes at Kaipupu Wildlife Sanctuary continue, these include:
+Kaipupu Point Mainland Island Society is seeking long term financial support from the Marlborough District Council to ensure that following programmes at Kaipupu Wildlife Sanctuary continue, these include:

 - 1. Our pest control programme (including mammalian predators and plant pests) - 2.
 Fauna survey/monitoring this will provide useful information about the populations present but also their response to predator control - 3.
-Successful translocation of appropriate threatened species onto Kaipupu Wildlife Sanctuary - 4.
-Our education programme our aim is to connect children with nature through hands-on experiences - 5.
-Two part time coordinators, who provide the connection between our volunteers and the management committee and also ensure that all other programmes at the Sanctuary are completed. - 6.
+Our education programme our aim is to connect children with nature through hands-on experiences - 4.
+Our two part time coordinators, who provide the connection between our volunteers and the management committee and also ensure that all other programmes at the Sanctuary are completed. - 5.
 Information shop this provides a central point for our volunteers and members, a source of funding (through merchandise sales) and an information site with history of the Sanctuary, the flora and fauna and our pest control work.